MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 # Hot reloading

 It's the game's responsibility to scan their mod directory for the paths of mods to be loaded.
 The game needs to load mod DLLs one-by-one with `dlopen()`, and can then use [this code](https://stackoverflow.com/a/62205128/13279557) to iterate over all the function names in the DLL.
 The reason that calling `dlsym()` for every event function that the game exposes on every mod, is because the `define_human_marine` function name above needs to be callable by the game, and that function name is a custom one composed of the game's `define_human_` prefix, combined with the name `marine` that the mod came up with.
+TODO: If the marine and zombie were to be split into separate files, then it could just become `define_human()`, which would eradicate this complicated iteration code on the game's side.

 There is an alternative (but in my opinion worse) approach that *does* allow all mods to be put inside of a single DLL: Let something automatically prepend the mod name/id to all of its structs and functions, before TCC compiles the object file.